 At times injuries during sporting activities can result in the victim going unconscious.
-CPR skills are quite crucial in victims who have difficulty in breathing and without a heartbeat.
-It is essential to have a person who holds a first aid certification within the emergency responders in any sporting event.
-The procedure for performing CPR involves chest compressions and rescue breathing and the automated defibrillator (AED).
+CPR skills are crucial in victims who have difficulty breathing and without a heartbeat.
+Therefore, it is essential to have a person who holds a first aid certification within the emergency responders in any sporting event.
+The procedure for performing CPR involves chest compressions and rescue breathing, and the automated external defibrillators (AED).

-When a victim falls unconscious and doesn’t show any signs of life, such as breathing and a pulse, CPR should start immediately.
+CPR should start immediately when a victim falls unconscious and doesn’t show any signs of life, such as breathing and a pulse.
 Also, contact emergency medical response services within the shortest time possible.
 For these victims, every minute counts, and without CPR, they can die within minutes.

 The use of personal protective equipment is critical when offering first aid to avoid direct contact with blood and body fluids.
 First aiders should always safeguard their lives and never jeopardize their lives as they try to save others.
 As you offer first aid, make sure you are on gloves and any other recommended PPE.

 First aid training offered on various first aid online certification programs provides a wide range of skills and knowledge critical in treating injuries.
 Sports are quite risky, and life-threatening emergencies can readily occur.
-Sporting persons should be conversant with different first aid treatments and make a regular renewal of their certification to refresh their skills and catch up with upcoming research findings on first aid procedures.
+Sporting persons should be conversant with different first aid treatments and regularly renew their first aid certification to refresh their skills and catch up with upcoming research findings on first aid procedures.